-We will adopt this standard using the modified retrospective approach on its required effective date of January 1, 2018.
-Our analysis of revenues indicates that substantially all of our revenues are from sources excluded from the scope of the standard.
-For those revenue sources within the scope of the standard, there are no material changes in the timing or measurement of revenues based upon the guidance.
-As substantially all of our revenue sources are excluded from the scope of the standard, the adoption of the standard will not have a material effect on our reported consolidated financial condition, results of operations, cash flows or required disclosures.
+We adopted the standard using the modified retrospective approach on its required effective date of January 1, 2018.
+Our analysis of revenues indicated that substantially all of our revenues were from sources excluded from the scope of the standard.
+For those revenue sources within the scope of the standard, there were no material changes in the timing or measurement of revenues based upon the guidance.
+All of our revenue sources were excluded from the scope of the standard.